Breathing Techniques: A Guide to the Science and Methods

 How to Assess Your Body’s Carbon Dioxide Tolerance

 Dr. Buteyko, creator of the Buteyko Breathing Technique, developed a simple test for assessing a body’s carbon dioxide tolerance.
 This is an easy test to try on your own.
-To use it with goal-setting, keep a record so you can see improvement as your practice your breathing techniques.
+To use it with goal-setting, keep a record so you can see improvement as your practice your deep breaths.

 - To begin, sit straight (shoulders back, legs uncrossed) and breathe in a steady, comfortable rhythm.